Lenindelrionicaragua/Hooked-Tetris_React-Project/README.md

 ## Demo

-The online deployment of this project is available at [Todo App](#).
+The online deployment of this project is available at [[Todo App](#)](https://hooked-tetris-react-project.vercel.app/).

 ## Getting Started

-To get started, you can clone the repository and install the dependencies in the root folder:
+To get started, you can clonze the repository and install the dependencies in the root folder:

 Dependencies: